Equip yourself with high-demand skills in financial risk management.

 This highly technical program is well suited for individuals with strong quantitative backgrounds in economics, mathematics, statistics, computer science, science and engineering.

 Graduates of the program will be equipped with the specialized skills to develop and value new financial instruments and implement risk management schemes.

-Students may apply to one of the following versions of this program:
+Currently, students may only pursue the following versions of this program: